harbaum/MiSTeryNano/board/README.md

   - The [Keyboard](keyboard) design is a tiny 50% Atari ST style keyboard which is meant to become the basis for a Mini Atari ST

+  - The [T20 PMOD](t20_pmod) is an add-on for the Efinix T20BGA256 development board adding a PMOD for HDMI usage, the SD card slot and a Raspberry Pi PICO incl.
+USB-A header to it making it a complete MiSTeryNano setup.

 ## Related projects

 Further hardware is available in related projects: